 The Amrath Grand Hotel Frans Hals has a package stay to combine your hotel break with a visit to the Keukenhof Tulip Gardens – click here to find out more.

-Open 22nd March – 13th May, the Keukenhof Tulip Gardens are only open for a short time.
-Grab your tickets today by clicking here
+Open 21st March – 13th May, the Keukenhof Tulip Gardens are only open for a short time.
+Get your Keukenhof tickets here!

 Discover more of Holland at www.holland.com

-Not ready to book just yet…Pin this post to your Pinterest board (a great gift for Mum for a later date)
+Not ready to book a trip to the Keukenhof Tulip Gardens just yet…Pin this post to your Pinterest board (a great gift for Mum for a later date)

 Check out my other posts from The Netherlands by clicking here.